lestermfp/Prism/README.md

 In order words, if you're not going to stream to a specific platform, simply remove the entire line involving it from the command above.

 ---
-Example of a command.
-As you can see, the lines that we didn't want to stream on are gone.
+Example of a command: (As you can see, the lines that we didn't want to stream on are gone)
 ```
 docker run -d -p 1935:1935 --name prism \
   -e YOUTUBE_KEY="aBcD-1234-aBcD-1234-aBcD" \